NEWS & EVENTS

 Latest News & Events

-Realty firm BPTP today said its promoters will buy-back nearly 12 per cent stake held by private equity firms JP Morgan and CPI in the company for Rs 693 crore.
+Realty firm BPTP, today, said that its promoters will buy-back nearly 12 percent stake held by private equity firms JP Morgan and CPI in the company for Rs 693 crore.

 The Gurgaon-based developer also said it has completed the deal to sell its IT Park BPTP Crest in Gurgaon to Bengaluru- based RMZ Corp for an enterprise value of about Rs 850 crore.

 The fund raised from the sale of IT park would be utilised to give exit to JP Morgan Chase and CPI from the company.

 Part of the fund would be used to provide to give complete exit to global investment firm Blackstone group, which has some stake in this IT park.

 "The promoters, company, CPI and JP Morgan have now reached a comprehensive amicable settlement.
 The promoters have agreed to buy out CPI's shareholding for approximately Rs 333 crore (payable over a period of time) and JP Morgan's shareholding for approximately Rs 360 crore (payable over a period of time)," BPTP said in a statement.